 Finally, solving Eqs.~\eqref{anom-f} and \eqref{Yuk}, we express the U$(1)_X$ charges of the particles in terms of $x_H^{}$ and $x_\Phi^{}$.
 Hence, we find U$(1)_X$ charges of the particles can be written as a linear combination of the U$(1)_Y$ and B$-$L charges.
-It implies that the left and right handed fermions are differently charged under the general U$(1)_X$ gauge group.
+It implies that the left- and right-handed fermions are differently charged under the general U$(1)_X$ gauge group.
 Fixing $x_\Phi^{}=1$ with $x_H^{}=0$, the U$(1)_X$ charges reduce to those of the B$-$L scenario, and with $x_H^{}=-2$, the charges reduce to those of the U$(1)_{\rm R}$ scenario~\cite{Fayet:1990wx,Fayet:2016nyc,Alvarado:2021blq}.

-Similarly, with $x_H^{}=-1$, the U$(1)_X$ charge of the right handed electron $(e_R^{})$ is zero, with $x_H^{}=-0.5$, the U$(1)_X$ charge of the right handed up-type quark $(u_R^{})$ is zero, and with $x_H^{}=1$, the U$(1)_X$ charge of the right handed down-type quark $(d_R^{})$ is zero, respectively.
-For the other benchmark points like $x_H^{}=0.5$ and $2$ considered in Tab.~\ref{tab1}, the U$(1)_X$ charges of all the SM fermions are nonzero.
+Similarly, with $x_H^{}=-1$, the U$(1)_X$ charge of the right-handed electron $(e_R^{})$ is zero, with $x_H^{}=-0.5$, the U$(1)_X$ charge of the right-handed up-type quark $(u_R^{})$ is zero, and with $x_H^{}=1$, the U$(1)_X$ charge of the right-handed down-type quark $(d_R^{})$ is zero, respectively.
+For the other benchmark points like $x_H^{}=0.5$ and $2$ considered in Table~\ref{tab1}, the U$(1)_X$ charges of all the SM fermions are nonzero.
 In this model, we consider $g_X^{}$ as the U$(1)_X$ gauge coupling which is a free parameter appearing as either $g^\prime x_H^{}$ or $g^\prime x_\Phi^{}$ in the interaction Lagrangian.
-In case of a general U$(1)_X$ extension of the SM, there is a neutral BSM gauge boson $Z^\prime$ which interacts with particles in the model.
-After the anomaly cancellation, we notice that the left and right handed fermions interact differently with the $Z^\prime$ leading to the chiral nature of the neutral gauge boson which will be investigated in the article further.
+In the case of a general U$(1)_X$ extension of the SM, there is a neutral BSM gauge boson $Z^\prime$ which interacts with particles in the model.
+After the anomaly cancellation, we notice that the left- and right-handed fermions interact differently with the $Z^\prime$ leading to the chiral nature of the neutral gauge boson that will be investigated in the article further.

 The renormalizable Higgs potential of this model is given by

 where $H$ and $\Phi$ are the SM Higgs doublet and SM-singlet scalar, respectively, which can be approximated separately in the analysis of scalar potential where $\lambda_{\rm mix}$ is very small \cite{Oda:2015gna,Das:2016zue}.
 After U$(1)_X^{}$ gauge symmetry and electroweak symmetry are broken, the scalar fields $H$ and $\Phi$ potentially develop their vacuum expectation values (VEVs) as